UPEV1sion/HashMap_C/README.md

 # HashMap implementation in C

-This document provides an overview and detailed description of the functions available in the `HashMap` library.
+This document provides an overview and detailed description of the functions available in this `HashMap` implementation.

 ## Overview

-The `HashMap` library provides a flexible hash map implementation with functions to create, manipulate, and destroy hash maps.
+This `HashMap` implementation provides a flexible hash map with functions to create, manipulate, and destroy hash maps.
 It supports both default and custom hash functions.

 ## Typedefs
 ```c